AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/add-content-to-dialog.md

 Also, to ensure that the app remains responsive during the search, you will implement the operation itself as both asynchronous and cancellable.
 You will add this functionality later in the tutorial.

-Now the next step is for you to add the new user control to the content zone of the dialog window.&#x20;
+Now the next step is for you to add the new user control to the content zone of the dialog window.

 To add the user control, follow this procedure: